Education and Outreach Member - Great Smoky Mountains National Park (Cades Cove)

 About the job

-Summary: American Conservation Experience, a nonprofit Conservation Corps, in partnership with National Park Service, is seeking THREE Education and Outreach Members.
-During the spring and fall, members will work alongside Great Smoky Mountains National Park staff to present education programs for students in grades K-12.
-In the summer, members will create and provide interpretation / outreach programs for park visitors, rove trails, and assist with wildlife and traffic management.
+Summary: American Conservation Experience, a nonprofit Conservation Corps, in partnership with National Park Service, is seeking Two Education and Outreach Members.
+The members will work alongside Great Smoky Mountains National Park staff to present education programs for students in grades K-12.
+This position will create interpretation/outreach programs for park visitors, rove trails, and assist with wildlife and traffic management.

-Location: Great Smoky Mountains National Park - Townsend, TN
+Location Details/Description: Great Smoky Mountains National Park, Townsend, TN

-Cades Cove is a broad, verdant valley surrounded by mountains and is one of the most popular destinations in Great Smoky Mountains National Park.
+Cades Cove is a broad, grassy valley surrounded by mountains and is one of the most popular destinations in Great Smoky Mountains National Park.
 It offers some of the best opportunities for wildlife viewing and has a large collection of historic structures for visitors to explore.
 An 11-mile, one-way loop road circles the cove, offering motorists the opportunity to sightsee at a leisurely pace.
-Visitors also enjoy vehicle-free days throughout the summer months when the loop can be enjoyed on foot or bicycle.

 - Independently provide high quality visitor services through contacts in Cades Cove, interpretative programs, and special events to improve the public's understanding and appreciation for Great Smoky Mountains National Park.